LindySez | Recipes

 • If making with shrimp, be sure they are cleaned and deveined.
 For ease of eating, remove the tail as well.

-• If making with chicken breast or pork tenderloin, cut into bite sized pieces.
+• If made with chicken breast or pork tenderloin, cut into bite-sized pieces.

 Shrimp with a light coating of rice flour ready for the pan to make some Spicy sweet and sour shrimp.